octobertooth/october-tooth/october-tooth-wip/src/tapes/tape-001.md

     url: "https://open.spotify.com/playlist/3IrXejj8iOObPS7zpgR2ju?si=h7iuzuB-R96MUMicJSOIJw"
     label: "playlist"
     note: |
-      here is this month's Kelly Jean Ross playlist if you'd like to listen.
+      here is the most recent Kelly Jean Ross playlist if you'd like to listen.
+September 2026.
-      I've been makin' her a playlist every month for a little bit and they are really just for her, but you can listen too.
+      I've been makin' her a playlist every month for a little bit. really just for her, but you can listen too.
   # a video from youtube or vimeo — same shape, just a different url:
   # - type: "embed"
   #   url: "https://www.youtube.com/watch?v=dQw4w9WgXcQ"